European Court of Human Rights

 The Court has jurisdiction to decide complaints (“applications”) submitted by individuals and States concerning violations of the Convention for the Protection of Human Rights and Fundamental Freedoms (commonly referred to as the “European Convention on Human Rights“), which principally concerns civil and political rights.
 It cannot take up a case on its own initiative.
 Notably, the person, group or non-governmental organization submitting the complaint (“the applicant”) does not have to be a citizen of a State party.

-However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State Party to the Convention and that directly and significantly affected the applicant.
+However, complaints submitted to the Court must concern violations of the Convention allegedly committed by a State party to the Convention and that directly and significantly affected the applicant.
 As of November 2018, there are 47 State parties to the Convention; these include the Member States of the Council of Europe and of the European Union.
 Some of these States have also ratified one or more of the Additional Protocols to the Convention, which protect additional rights.

 In order to resolve many cases simultaneously, the ECtHR is organized into five sections, or administrative entities, which each have a judicial chamber.
 Each section has a President, Vice President, and a number of judges.
 The Court’s 47 judges are selected by the Parliamentary Assembly of the Council of Europe from a list of applicants proposed by the Member States.